-What is a money market account and how does it work?
+What is a money market account?

 Are online money market accounts safe?

-Ally Bank Tip: The best online banks stay on top of industry trends and go the extra mile to protect your information.
+Pro tip: The best online banks stay on top of industry trends and go the extra mile to protect your information.
 Check out the Ally Bank security guarantee to see for yourself how we are committed to keeping your personal information secure.

 What’s the difference between money market accounts and other savings accounts?